Chain recurrent shifts on trees: Introduction

 The concepts of pseudotrajectories, shadowing, and chain recurrence trace their roots back to the foundational research of Conley \cite{(20)Conley}, Sina\u{\i} \cite{(43)Sinai}, and Bowen \cite{(15)Bowen} in the early 1970s.
-These ideas are essential to the qualitative analysis of both differential equations and dynamical systems.
+These ideas are essential to the qualitative analysis of differential equations and, more generally, dynamical systems.
 For a detailed overview of these concepts and their practical uses, we refer the reader to the books \cite{(4)Aoki,(22)Devaney,(29)Katok,(39)Palmer,(40)Pilyugin,(42)Shub}.

-Only recently have the notions of shadowing and chain recurrence been investigated in the setting of linear dynamics \cite{(1)Alves,(3)Antunes,(9)Bernardes,(11)Bernardes,(16)Cirilo}, and many interesting results have appeared.
+Only recently have shadowing and chain recurrence been studied within linear dynamics \cite{(1)Alves,(3)Antunes,(9)Bernardes,(11)Bernardes,(16)Cirilo}.
+For those interested in learning more, we recommend the excellent work of Bernardes and Peris in \cite{BernardesPeris} as a rich source of information.
+A recurring theme has been that the linear setting can differ markedly from the classical compact one.
 For example, the first examples of non-hyperbolic operators with the shadowing property were exhibited in \cite{(9)Bernardes}.
-Along other lines, \cite{LopezPapachainrecontrees} gave an example of a continuous linear operator $T:X\to X$ on Banach space $X$ for which the restriction of $T$ to its set of chain recurrent vectors $CR(T)$ is not chain recurrent.
-This example highlights some of the differences in the linear setting, since it is known \cite[Theorem 3.1.6]{(4)Aoki} that for a homeomorphism $f:K\to K$ on a compact metric space $K$, the set of chain recurrent points for the restriction $f|_{CR(f)}$ coincides with $CR(f)$, and hence $f|_{CR(f)}$ is chain recurrent.
+Along other lines, \cite{LopezPapachainrecontrees} gave an example of a continuous linear operator $T:X\to X$ on a Banach space $X$ for which the restriction of $T$ to its set of chain recurrent vectors $CR(T)$ is not chain recurrent, in contrast to the classical compact setting where \cite[Theorem 3.1.6]{(4)Aoki} guarantees that $f|_{CR(f)}$ is always chain recurrent for a homeomorphism $f:K\to K$ on a compact metric space $K$.